Fatbal/Adapter-2-in-1/README.md

 # Adapter-2-in-1

 Some time ago, I was reading different posts on the subreddit r/ErgiMechBoards (https://www.reddit.com/r/ErgoMechKeyboards/), where I saw people who liked more split ergo keyboards but because of  how they place the keyboard they wanted/get unibody ergo keyboards.
 An idea occurred to me that we could use some kind of center hub with a retractable center that hides the cable (like the retractable earphones) and that can grab the two parts so it is comfortable to write.
+Of course, an important point was the price, so the making a split with only one microcontroller.

 So after some thinking, I decided to make a prototype to know if it was possible.
 I only want a split, so I will not develop it anymore but, because I didn't see anything like this, I wanted to put it on the internet in case someone needs it and wants to develop it.